Grilling Cleanup Tips

 7. Prep Early

 Prepping all of the food early helps you out in several ways.
 It reduces stress because you aren’t rushing around right before guests arrive trying to get everything done.
 You also have more time to clean up the dishes and get the house organized.
-Marinate meat, make salads, assemble snack trays, prep burger toppings and make your desserts.
+Ways to prep your food include:

 You can also save time by setting up extra tables and different party areas.
 Designate certain spots for food and drink, for example.
 Since those items generate most of the mess, keeping them in a particular location helps contain the mess.
 Set up designated eating areas with tables and chairs to encourage guests to keep their plates full of food in those areas for additional mess control.